rackspace-cookbooks/percona-multi/README.md

 Keep in mind that passwords have to be set via encrypted data bags as outlined in the [percona cookbook] (https://github.com/phlipper/chef-percona#encrypted-passwords)

-Other points of note is that the master node must be inline before slave nodes can be attached to it.
-So build order becomes important with this cookbook.
-Your orchestration should build the servers, then the IP addresses should be set as attributes, then the master node should then be converged prior to converging the slave nodes.
+There is no search function within this cookbook.
+The IP addresses for the servers has to be set as attributes and build order becomes important.Your orchestration layer should build the servers, then the IP addresses should be set as attributes, then the master node should then be converged prior to converging the slave nodes.

 Attributes
 ------------